-- Candidates will sign a declaration to confirm that the work they submit for final assessment is their own unaided work - Teachers will sign a declaration of authentication after the work has been completed confirming that: - o The work is solely that of the candidate concerned. - The work was completed under the required conditions. - Signed candidate declarations are kept on file.
+- Candidates will sign a declaration to confirm that the work they submit for final assessment is their own unaided work - Teachers will sign a declaration of authentication after the work has been completed confirming that: - The work is solely that of the candidate concerned. - $\circ$ $\;$ $\;$ The work was completed under the required conditions. - Signed candidate declarations are kept on file.

-If there is concern that malpractice may have occurred or the work is unable to be authenticated, the Exams Office will be informed.
+If there is concern that malpractice may have occurred or the work is unable to be authenticated, the Exams and Data Manager will be informed immediately.